nicklafferty/craftycody/content/crafts/diy-dining-table.md

 The miter saw will kick, trust me.
 Lift the saw out of the wood before letting go of the power.
 If you make a mistake in your cuts, which is easy to do, use wood filler or putty that matches whatever stain you choose.
 I will show you how it turns out on mine.

 Alright, **step one** is a plan.
 Hammer out your measurements and buy the wood sizes you need.
+Remember to take into account your chair seat height.

-All mine are below:
+All of my measurements are below:

 PIC AND MEASUREMENTS AND NUMBER OF BOARDS